nginx-architects/nginx-se-challenge/README.md

 ## Prerequisites:

 1. NGINX evaluation license file.
-You can get it from [here](https://www.nginx.com/free-trial-request/)
+You can get it from [here](https://www.nginx.com/free-trial-request/).

 2. A Docker host.
 With [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)

 3. **Optional**: The demo uses hostnames: `www.example.com` and `www2.example.com`.
-For hostname resolution you will need to add hostname bindings to your hosts file:
+For hostname resolution, you will need to add hostname bindings to your hosts file:

-For example, on Linux/Unix/macOS the host file is `/etc/hosts`
+For example, on Linux/Unix/macOS, the host file is `/etc/hosts`

 ```bash
 # NGINX Plus SE challenge demo (local docker host)